DallasMorningNews/generator-dmninteractives/generators/embeddable-graphic/templates/README.md

 #### What's inside

-- `dist/index.html` - Graphic HTML markup; there's no Nunjucks, etc. so this is just straight HTML
+- `src/index.html` - Graphic HTML markup; there's no Nunjucks, etc. so this is just straight HTML
-- `dist/embed.html` - A page to test your embed
+- `src/embed.html` - A page to test your embed
-- `src/js/*.js` - Graphic scripts, written in ES2015 and transpiled with Babel
+- `src/js/*.js` - Graphic scripts, written in ES2015 (it'll be transpiled with Babel)
 - `src/sass/*.scss` - Graphic styles in SCSS
+- `dist/*` - All of the above, transpiled

 #### Publishing